-Scientists are hence advised to take up "science communication" – which denotes the ability to explain research in simple words that avoid jargon but do not compromise accuracy (Besley & Tanner, 2011; Brownell et al, 2013; Bubela et al, 2009).
+Scientists are hence advised to take up “science communication,” which denotes the ability to explain research in simple words that avoid jargon but do not compromise accuracy (Besley & Tanner, 2011; Brownell et al., 2013; Bubela et al., 2009).
 Increasing numbers of scientists and undergraduate and graduate students are participating in workshops, courses and seminars in which they are exposed to the importance of interacting with the media and the general public and are encouraged to speak more frequently and more clearly about their work.
-A basic assumption of science communication is the need for experts to put themselves in the place of laypeople, as an author of op-ed piece in Nature exclaimed: "to be effective communicators, scientists have to learn to stand back from their own work and see it as strangers might do" (Radford, 2011: 445).
+An underlying assumption of science communication is the need for experts to put themselves in the shoes of laypeople, as an author of an op-ed piece in Nature insisted: “To be effective communicators, scientists have to learn to stand back from their own work and see it as strangers might do” (Radford, 2011: 445).
 The increasing distance between experts and laypeople is thus described in terms of a communication gap between experts and non-experts, and improved communication is deemed the solution.

 One the one hand, communication skills experts can be seen as exemplifying the crisis of expertise.
-They are "popular experts" who deal with mundane scenarios of the domestic sphere, who have familiarized themselves to the general public through self-help books, advice columns and talk shows, and whose expertise is not scientifically acknowledged.
-In this sense they are rivals to credible experts.
-On the other hand, however, communication experts hold knowledge that "real" experts, almost by definition, do not have – an approach to laity – and their help is increasingly being sought.
-Holding exclusive knowledge, approached in times of crises, treated with a combination of dependence and suspension – communication specialists are thus, ironically, not only laypeople's experts but also experts' experts.
-They are the face of expertise in the era of a communication culture.
+They are “popular experts” who deal with mundane scenarios of the domestic sphere, who have made themselves familiar to the general public through self-help books, advice columns and talk shows, and whose expertise is not scientifically acknowledged.
+In this sense, they are rivals to credible experts.
+On the other hand, however, communication experts hold knowledge that “real” experts, almost by definition, do not have—how to approach laypeople—and their help is increasingly being sought.
+Holding exclusive knowledge, approached in times of crisis, and treated with a combination of dependence and suspicion: communication specialists are, ironically, not only laypeople experts but also expert experts.
+They are the face of expertise in the era of communication culture.

 References